NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 ### Bundle Processing - detailed

-Below is a pseudo code example of how a bundle could be processed based on the above workflow variables ????@@@@ All pseudo code needs updating for Validation - currently includes GP to Pharmacy?????:
+Below is a pseudo code example of how a bundle could be processed based on the above workflow variables.

 <details>
     <summary>> <b class="barslink">Logical - Based on a logical step through in a code format</b></summary>